Algorithmic Pluralism: A Structural Approach To Equal Opportunity: Equal Opportunity and Its Limitations

-\quad{}\\ The children of warrior parents have advantageous experiences and resources prior to the algorithm's evaluation, such as family wealth and access to better education.
-These developmental opportunities make it impossible for warrior and non-warrior children to have a fair contest.
+These \textit{developmental opportunities} make it impossible for warrior and non-warrior children to have a fair contest.
 While non-warrior children are not explicitly excluded because of their caste, the data collected on them reflects their lack of developmental opportunities.
-For this reason, selecting warriors based on who will perform best will rationally omit non-warrior children because of their disadvantages.
+For this reason, selecting warriors based on who will perform best without equalizing their childhood opportunities in any way will tend to disadvantage non-warrior children.
 As Fishkin explains, ``if success breeds success, and we reinforce achievement with new and richer developmental opportunities, then the project of equalizing opportunities comes squarely into conflict with rewarding performance.
-In that case, the very earliest developmental opportunities, which precede any meaningful performances worth rewarding, begin to take on an outsized significance''~\cite{fishkin2014bottlenecks}.
+In that case, the very earliest developmental opportunities, which precede any meaningful performances worth rewarding, begin to take on an outsized significance''~\citep[p5]{fishkin2014bottlenecks}.
+We extend this thought experiment to highlight additional problems with formal translations of equal opportunity in the context of algorithmic decision-making.